 Tutors will also be available to assist you online; contact firstname.lastname@example.org for help.
 Please allow time for a tutor to receive your message and respond with help.

-The Writing Center is part of the Academic Support Center, located on the ground floor of the library in the Archives Room.
+The Writing Center is part of the Peer Tutoring Center, located on the ground floor of the library in the Archives Room.